TanyaSaroha/reward_system/README.md

 2018-06-23 09:41 B recommends D
 2018-06-25 09:41 D accepts
 ```
-The inviter gets (1/2)^k points for each confirmed invitation, where k is the level of the invitation.
+The invite sender gets (1/2)^k points for each confirmed invitation, where k is the level of the invitation.
 So this would compute as

 ```
 { “A”: 1.75, “B”: 1.5, “C”: 1 }